 (Please note that this is not a regular employment position within OHCHR and it does not lead to employment rights and entitlements beyond the terms of the fellowship.)

 Interested candidates should send their scanned applications by email to: firstname.lastname@example.org and specifying in the subject line “Application to the Senior Indigenous Fellowship”.

 The application should include the following documents:

-For more information about the UN Voluntary Fund for Indigenous Peoples, please follow the
+This Programme is supported by the Voluntary Fund.
+Read more about the UN Voluntary Fund for Indigenous Peoples.